Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Starting_with_Question.md

 Question 4: What are the different types of properties available and their counts?
 Which property type has the highest average price?
 Write a query to show the correlation between review and pricing.

 SQL Queries:
--- types of property and their counts
+-- types of property and their counts:
 SELECT
 	property_type,
 	COUNT(*) AS property_type_count